xieyuheng/inner/papers/publish/boundaries-as-types.md

   // TODO Is the following syntax valid?
   // I think it does not provide enough information.
-  // It seems it is using some conversion,
+  // It seems it is using some conversion
+  // about overloading map to map of boundary,
   // which works only in special cases.

   xFace: (I, I) -> Torus3 with {